-People have gaps in their memory, which may span a few minutes to years.
+People have gaps in their memory, which may span a few minutes to decades.

-After tests are done to rule out other possible causes, psychologic testing helps identify the disorder.
+After tests are done to rule out other possible causes, doctors diagnose the disorder based on symptoms.

-Memory retrieval techniques, including hypnosis and drug-facilitated interviews, are used to fill in the memory gaps.
+Memory-retrieval techniques, including hypnosis and medication-facilitated interviews, are used to fill in the memory gaps.

 Psychotherapy is needed to help people deal with the experiences that triggered the disorder.

 (See also Overview of Dissociative Disorders Overview of Dissociative Disorders Many people occasionally experience minor problems with a gap in their memories, perceptions, identity, and consciousness.
 For example, people may drive somewhere and then realize that they... read more and Memory Loss Memory Loss Memory loss can be a symptom of brain malfunction.
 It is one of the most common reasons that people, particularly older people, visit a doctor.
 Sometimes family members notice and report the... read more .)

 Amnesia is the total or partial inability to recall recent experiences or ones from the distant past.
 When amnesia is caused by a psychologic rather than a general medical disorder, it is called dissociative amnesia.

 In dissociative amnesia, the lost memory usually involves information that is normally part of routine conscious awareness or autobiographic memory: